 Yet despite these headline-grabbing defeats on climate, there was actually substantial under-the-radar political progress during the first two years of the current presidential administration.

 In September of this year, SB100 was passed in California, a law that mandates 100% zero-carbon power by 2045.
-Likewise in July 2017, California passed AB-398, which provided the political backdrop to extend California’s franchise carbon cap-and-trade program, the nation’s first and only carbon tax program.
+Likewise in July 2017, California passed AB-398, which provided the political backdrop to extend California’s franchise carbon cap-and-trade program.
 As the world’s fifth largest economy, all eyes are on California’s energy transition, not least because the drought-fueled wildfires are one of the most conspicuous examples of a warming planet.